-108. Chapter V of the MNE Guidelines seeks to promote observance among enterprises of the international labour standards developed by the International Labour Organization (ILO), notably the fundamental principles and rights at work.
+Chapter V of the MNE Guidelines seeks to promote observance among enterprises of the international labour standards developed by the International Labour Organization (ILO), notably the fundamental principles and rights at work (ILO core conventions).
 Other issues addressed in this Chapter relate to the provision of adequate information to workers on company operations, ensuring consultation and cooperation between employers and workers, encouraging the employment and training of local workers, and providing the best possible conditions of work, including adequate wages and occupational health and safety (OHS) at work.
 Businesses are expected to conduct due diligence on their operations and throughout their supply chains to identify, prevent and mitigate actual or potential adverse impacts, including in relation to employment and industrial relations.

-- 109. Overall, NCPs ranked Chapter V high in terms of continued relevance (8.3 out of 10).88 However when asked about the suitability of the Guidelines for themes of relevance to this Chapter, in particular digitalisation and diversity these ranked lower (6.7 out of 10 and 7.0 out of 10 respectively). - 110.
+Overall, NCPs ranked Chapter V high in terms of continued relevance (8.4 out of 10).
+However when asked about the suitability of the Guidelines for themes of relevance to this Chapter, in particular digitalisation and diversity these ranked lower (6.7 out of 10 and 6.9 out of 10 respectively).

 NCPs highlighted the following strengths: the link between the MNE Guidelines and the ILO core conventions is a key aspect of the Chapter.
 The ILO instruments are the most important source for assessing specific instances in this area of the MNE Guidelines.
 Terms such as "prevailing labour relations" and "employment practices" are sufficiently broad to permit a variety of interpretations in light of different national circumstances.
-The Chapter contains clear and precise principles concerning trade union rights, and emphasises the importance of social dialogue and consultation as a preventative mechanism to adverse impacts. - 111.
+The Chapter contains clear and precise principles concerning trade union rights, and emphasises the importance of social dialogue and consultation as a preventative mechanism to adverse impacts.

 NCPs highlighted the following challenges: the Chapter could better reflect developments related to the platform and gig economy and its impacts on protection of workers.
 Other areas where further clarity might be needed include migrant workers; domestic work; job creation; apprenticeships, gender and broader inclusion and diversity promotion policies including, but not limited to, persons with disabilities.
 This could include further emphasis on forced labour and child labour; labour relations during crises or states of emergencies such as the COVID-19 pandemic; and a more proactive approach to health and safety at work and informality.
-Finally, NCPs commented on the need to better reflect the 2017 revision to the ILO Tripartite Declaration of principles concerning multinational enterprises and social policy (ILO MNE Declaration) and synergies between NCPs and ILO MNE Focal Points, especially in terms of measures to be adopted by governments in the fields of labour administration and public labour inspection.
+Finally, NCPs commented on the need to better reflect the 2017 revision to the ILO Tripartite Declaration and potential synergies between NCPs and ILO MNE Tripartite Focal Points, especially in terms of measures to be adopted by governments in the fields of labour administration and public labour inspection.
+To date, two adhering countries have set up an ILO Tripartite Focal Point (Norway and Portugal).